 Visit the magnificent Cheddar Gorge and Caves, which include jaw-dropping cliffs and remarkable underground stalactite display caves.

 It also has a wealth of intriguing information about our ancient predecessors.
 Why are you holding out?
-Experience the majesty of nature, animals, history, and adventure on the ideal all-season day trip in Somerset.
+Experience the majesty of nature, animals, history, and adventure on Somerset’s ideal all-season day trip.

 19. Giants Causeway, County Antrim

-On the seashore at the edge of the Antrim plateau in Northern Ireland, The Giant’s Causeway and Causeway Coast is a breathtaking region of significant worldwide geological significance.
+On the seashore at the edge of the Antrim plateau in Northern Ireland, the Giant’s Causeway and Causeway Coast are breathtaking regions of worldwide geological significance.

-It has been a tourist destination for at least 300 years and is renowned in both the arts and sciences.
+It has been a tourist destination for at least 300 years and is renowned for its arts and sciences.
 It is now seen as a symbol for Northern Ireland.

 20. Newark Park, Gloucestershire

-The mansion is prominently positioned at the summit of the Cotswold escarpment, with views out over the Ozleworth valley and the Mendip Mountains beyond.
+The mansion is prominently positioned at the summit of the Cotswold escarpment, with views over the Ozleworth Valley and the Mendip Mountains beyond.

 The Poyntz family constructed the Tudor-style Newark House as a hunting lodge around 1550.